 - The Zapier MCP setup instructions reference connecting with an ID field.
 In Copilot Studio, use the SessionID field, not "AccountID."

-- If the setup instructions do not match what you see in Copilot Studio, refer to the latest setup steps on this page.
+- If the setup instructions do not match what appears in Copilot Studio, refer to the latest setup steps on this page.

 VS Code